 Young Researchers Summit

 We support emerging scholars in the business and human rights field.
 We are co-founders of the Business and Human Rights Young Researchers Summit, an academic conference for PhD students and postdocs.
 Our network of emerging BHR scholars comprises over 100 young scholars.
-In 2021, we will host the 6th Young Researchers Summit Summit at the University of Geneva.
+In 2021, we will host the 6th Young Researchers Summit at the University of Geneva.

 The case study series of the GCBHR invites companies to share business model innovations that allow profits and human rights principles to coexist.
 The common question we are looking to answer through these case studies is: How can companies manage and grow their operations while integrating human rights standards into core business practices and daily business decisions?